Million Jobs

 Million Jobs was a campaign group in the United Kingdom that aimed to tackle youth unemployment.
 The group's name comes from the statistic that at the height of the Great Recession, over 1,000,000 people under the age of 25 were unemployed in the United Kingdom.
-The campaign is led by Lottie Dexter, a former Comms Officer at the Centre for Social Justice.
-They have hosted a roundtable discussion at 10 Downing Street with the Prime Minister, and they also head a debate in the House of Lords.
+The campaign was led by Lottie Dexter, a former communications officer at the Centre for Social Justice.
+The group hosted a roundtable discussion at 10 Downing Street with the Prime Minister, and headed a debate in the House of Lords.